jinnko/arch-delugevpn/README.md

 If there are multiple ovpn files then please delete the ones you don't want to use (normally filename follows location of the endpoint) leaving just a single ovpn file and the certificates referenced in the ovpn file (certificates will normally have a crt and/or pem extension).

+Due to Google and OpenDNS supporting EDNS Client Subnet it is recommended NOT to use either of these NS providers.
+The list of default NS providers in the above example(s) is as follows:-

+209.222.x.x = PIA
+84.200.x.x = DNS Watch
+37.235.x.x = FreeDNS
+1.x.x.x = Cloudflare

 User ID (PUID) and Group ID (PGID) can be found by issuing the following command for the user you want to run the container as:-

 `id <username>`